 Celebrate a credit limit increase, even if you don’t plan to ever charge that much.
 A higher credit limit can help lift your credit score by improving your credit utilization ratio, a measure of how much available credit you are using.
 The lower your utilization ratio, the better.

-- No co-signers: Many college freshman, sophomores, juniors, and even seniors won’t qualify for the card.
+- No co-signers allowed: Many college freshmen, sophomores, juniors, and even seniors won’t qualify for the card.
 By law, credit card issuers are only allowed to approve applicants under 21 if they can prove they have an independent source of income or if they can get a qualified adult to co-sign.
 But many lenders, including Chase, don’t allow co-signers.
 So students without a campus job or other source of income, such as a qualifying scholarship, may be out of luck.

 - Foreign transaction fee: Unlike many student cards, the Chase Freedom Student card charges a small fee each time you use your card outside of the U.S. or when you make an online purchase in a foreign currency.

-The Credit CARD Act of 2009 included a number of provisions designed to protect students from opening cards they can’t afford, including stricter guidelines about their ability to repay.
-However, the criteria that banks use to verify independent income for underage cardholders varies.
-So if you’re under 21, it’s worth asking at a Chase branch what counts as independent income.
+The Credit CARD Act of 2009 included a number of provisions designed to protect students from opening cards they can’t afford, including stricter requirements for young adults' ability to repay.
+Still, the criteria that banks use to determine the independent income of those under 21 can vary, so it’s worth asking what sources of income qualify.

 Bonus for New Cardholders